February 4, 2023 @ 7:30 PM - Belle Mehus

 We continue our feature of female composers with the premiere of Amy Beach’s “Maria Stuart” featuring soprano Tammy Hensrud, as well as Florence Price’s Symphony No. 2 and Libby Larsen’s “Parachute Dancing.”

-You can purchase tickets here, or at the Bismarck Event Center box office.
+You can purchase tickets here, or at the Bismarck Event Center box office to avoid convenience fees.

 Parachute Dancing.......Libby Larsen (b.
 1950)

 Maria Stuart: Scena for Alto and Orchestra, Op.
 18.....Amy Beach (1867-1944)

 Tovaangar: Coronation and Chaos...............Kathryn Bostic

 Chants d'Auvergne (Songs of the Auvergne-Series 1).....Joseph Canteloube(1879-1957)

 "La pastoura als camps (La bergère aux champs)"

 "Obal, din lou limouzi (La-bas dans le limousin)"

 Symphony No. 4 in D Minor...............Florence Price (1899-1952)

 II.
 Andante cantabile